kinderhead/UNES/README.md

 * Pure ANSI C11 library
   * Bring your own program
-* Simple, but less limited functional abstraction for the graphics
+* Simple but less limited graphics api
   * No sprite limit per scanline
-  * Each tile can have individual palette information
   * Easier to use scrolling and nametable system
 * Interrupts as events
 * Sound (hopefully)